Paramesh-Kumar-2004/Basic-Speaking-Calculator/README.md

   6.Error Handling:
     i) If the user enters an invalid operator, the program prints and speaks an error message: "You Entered Invalid Operators.
 Please Try Again."

+How to Use:
+  1.Clone the repository to your local machine.
+  2.Ensure Python and the required libraries are installed (pyttsx3).
+  3.Run the script:
+      python speaking_calculator.py
+  4.Follow the spoken instructions and enter your numbers and operator.

+  Prerequisites:
+    1.Python 3.x
+    2.pyttsx3 library (Install with pip install pyttsx3)

+  Future Enhancements:
+    1.Add more mathematical operations.
+    2.Improve voice interaction with more detailed instructions and error handling.